 Artifacts can bring history alive!
 UTSIC facilitates opportunities for students at the university and others to get up close, touch, and investigate the material culture of science, technology and medicine of the University of Toronto.

 We loan objects to instructors, or our staff can be invited to visit classes with objects.
 For the latter, we typically offer two kinds of classes: workshops and lecture visits.
-We also occasionally do outreach events on campus, and in certain circumstances in certain circumstances can accommodate storage room tours.
+We also occasionally do outreach events on campus.
 Availability is subject to the schedule of our staff.

 Inquiries should be directed to Victoria Fisher.

-Workshops are offered to small groups (generally no more than 30 people), and must take place in a classroom with large flat tables (not lecture rooms) and adequate space for all students.
+Workshops are offered to small groups (generally no more than 30 people).
+They must take place in a classroom with large flat tables (not lecture rooms) and adequate space for all students.
+If the classroom is not suitable, usually alternative spaces can be arranged.
 For best results, they require two hours.